 Therefore what on earth are you waiting for?
 Explore the world, live and work abroad doing exactly what you know and are good at.

-Many people think that TEFL is the easy option in terms of skilling up for a job abroad.
+Many people think that TEFL is an easy option in terms of skilling up for a job abroad.

 Yes, you can do correspondence courses online for very little money and come out with some sort of certificate at the end of it, but if you don’t skill up and train with a recognised international standard school, your time, effort and money will be all but wasted.

-Cambridge and Trinity are probably the best standards of course to sign up for as theirs are the most widely recognised qualifications around the world.
-So, if you do want to teach English abroad, make sure your get the right qualifications that really will allow you to travel.
+Cambridge and Trinity are probably the best standards, of course, to sign up for as theirs are the most widely recognised qualifications around the world.
+So, if you do want to teach English abroad, make sure you get the right qualifications that really will allow you to travel.